 - Medical devices and services

 Looking at these broad categories, you can see the delineation between taxable and tax-exempt can be anything from the fact that the item in question is a human necessity, like food, to tax breaks provided to encourage certain industries to operate in the state.
-It seems like for each exemption or exclusion there is an exception to the rule.
+It also seems like for each exemption or exclusion there is an exception to the rule.
 Let us take a look.

 A Closer Look at Tax Exempt Items